 JSON validation without a full decode

-In PHP 8.3, json_validate() accepts depth and flags.
+json_validate() now accepts depth and flags.
 For high-volume webhook endpoints — payment callbacks, delivery tracking, ERP pushes — you can validate inbound JSON before committing to a full json_decode() call.
 This reduces CPU load on your most-hit routes.

 The upgrade path is predictable